-Concern Supported by our data?
+Concern cern Supported by our data?
 Evidence Able to Quantify?
 Outside Scope?
 Group wants to focus on?
 Preserve a natural buffer along the water.
 Need proper planning of developments 63.8 miles of streams with narrow buffer.
-Yes Maintaining natural areas and providing access to local esidents 55 terrestrial high quality natural terrestrial communities including Mesic Floodplain Forest, wet Floodplain Forest, Wet-mesicFloodplain Forest, Wet-mesicFloodplain Forest, Northern Lakes Dry-mesic Upland Forest, Northern Lakes Dry Upland Forest, Lake, Pond, Marl Beach, Acid Bog, Circumneutral Bog, Fen, Forested Fen, Marsh, Sedge Meadow, Forested Swamp, and Shrub Swamp were identified as part of the ETR database search.
-No Yes Access sites, trails data needs added - interest in adding access in Pettite Park in Ligonier Logjams Logjams were identified during the windshield inventory.
+Maintaining natural areas and providing access to local residents Yes 55 terrestrial high quality natural terrestrial communities including Mesic Floodplain Forest, wet Floodplain Forest, Wet-mesic Floodplain Forest, Northern Lakes Dry-mesic Upland Forest, Northern Lakes Dry Upland Forest, Lake, Pond, Marl Beach, Acid Bog, Circumneutral Bog, Fen, Forested Fen, Marsh, Sedge Meadow, Forested Swamp, and Shrub Swamp were identified as part of the ETR database search.
+Yes No Yes Access sites, trails data needs added - interest in adding access in Pettite Park in Ligonier Logjams Logjams were identified during the windshield inventory.
 Ash trees continue to die and fall into rivers and streams.
-Anecdotal information Addressing beaver dams and logjams for recreation, flood storage and flow conveyance Yes documents the presence of logjams.
-Anecdotal information documents the impacts of beavers in the watershed.
+Anecdotal information Addressing beaver dams and logjams for recreation, flood storage and flow conveyance Yes Anecdotal information documents the impacts of beavers in the watershed.
 No data have been collected on their impacts.
-Yes No Yes Invasive species Anecdotal information documents the presence of invasive species.
-Yes No Yes Agricultural BMP implementation are needed icultural BMP Xes BMP adoption is occurring within Yes No Yes Engaging agricultural and urban landowners to implement BMPs Maintenance of previously installed best management practices Yes Anecdotal evidence based on communication with stakeholders.
+Yes No Yes Invasive species Yes Anecdotal information documents the presence of invasive species.
+However, lists have not been generated.
+Yes No Yes Agricultural BMP implementation is needed Yes ICP data indicate that agricultural BMP adoption is occurring within the watershed.
+Yes No Yes Engaging agricultural and urban landowners to implement BMPs Maintenance of previously installed best management practices Yes Anecdotal evidence based on communication with stakeholders.
 Yes No Yes

 Concern Supported by our data?
 Evidence Able to Quantify?
 Outside Scope?
 Group wants to focus on?
 Be holistic and work across the watershed with the goal of no negative impact to any other area of the basin Building cohesion with groups across the basin Yes Supporting efforts across the basin is a necessary part of watershed planning Yes No Yes Perception of health of river, lakes and streams - E coli, cryptosporidium, harmful algal blooms other aquatic health concerns.
 No Anecdotal evidence based on communication with stakeholders.
 No No Yes, education Watershed lake overuse (bass tournaments, boat density, lack of facilities as access points) Yes Five Lakes, West Lakes, Sylvan Lake and others host multiple BASS tournaments per summer with 18 listed on these lakes in July 2023 alone.
-Yes No Yes Impediments to navigation (barbed wire, low head dams) Yes Yes Anecdotal evidence based on personal observation/communication with stakeholders No Yes Limited recreation access points Public access sites are readily Yes No Yes
+Yes No Yes Impediments to navigation (barbed wire, low head Yes dams) Anecdotal evidence based on personal observation/communication with stakeholders Yes No Yes Limited recreation access points Yes Public access sites are readily available for most public freshwater lakes in the watershed; however, stream access points are limited.
+Yes No Yes In lake boating/shallow boating impacts Yes Anecdotal information indicates shallow lake boating resuspends sediment and increases nutrient levels.
+Yes No Yes Heavy metal release from in lake treatment.
+No A better understanding of heavy metal accumulation in lake sediment and its potential impact is needed.
+No Yes More data needed